ABOUT US

 Greedley F. Harris III, M.S.

-Director of Strategic Partnership, SEIP
+Director of Strategic Partnership, SCC

 Leticia Delgado (aka Leti)